Excerpts of Short Interview with Ms. Bandana Jain, Artist

 How does the idea of being an eco-friendly artist come to your mind?

 And then I came back to Mumbai.
-By now I knew that I want to work towards sustainability and through my creation, I would like to create awareness about sustainable living.
+By now I knew that I wanted to work towards sustainability and through my creation, I would like to create awareness about sustainable living.

 What were the challenges that you have faced while showcasing your idiosyncratic art?